 The great museums of Northern California present ongoing enticements to attract new audiences.
 For example, one 2019 innovation at SFMOMA was Andy Warhol’s “Silver Cloud” exhibit.
 Every child present wanted to run through it, sending the mylar silver balloons aloft in their light helium splendor.

 Aside from temporary exhibits, such as the 2019 Andy Warhol show, SFMOMA presents its ongoing collection.
-Importantly, one highlight is the Alexander Calder mobiles, such as the Big Crinky sculpture, next to the outdoor Living Wall art form.
+Importantly, one highlight is the Alexander Calder mobiles.
+One is the Big Crinkly sculpture, next to the outdoor Living Wall art object.
 Calder’s many mobiles are beguiling.

 Rotating content from the permanent collection and temporary presentations mix in and spark the collective memory of every museum goer.
 Repeat visits add to the mix.
-As an example, I remember Andreas Gursky’s photos showing “structures of our world,” such as thousands of items for purchase in a modern supermarket.
-Above all, that painting defined one special aspect of our time.
-As another instance, because I am a San Francisco nostalgia buff, the graphics of posters from Bill Graham concerts 1966-1970 were a memorable art experience in another past exhibit.
+As an example, I remember Andreas Gursky’s photos showing “structures of our world.”
+One photo showed thousands of items for purchase in a modern supermarket.
+Above all, that image defined one special aspect of our time.
+As another instance, because I am a San Francisco nostalgia buff, I enjoyed a show of the graphic posters from Bill Graham concerts 1966-1970.
+Such are a repeat visitor’s memorable art recollections from earlier exhibits.

 BAMPFA in Berkeley

 At BAMPFA, expect to be surprised.
 For instance, can spiders create intricate three-dimensional webs that are themselves works of art?
-Certainly, that was the vision of artist Tomas Saraceno in an early show when BAMPFA opened in downtown Berkeley.
+Certainly, that was the vision of artist Tomas Saraceno.
+His work appeared in an early show when BAMPFA opened in downtown Berkeley.

 BAMPFA is a striking architectural statement and hosts a special collection of fine art and historic films.
 Innovation propels the museum into the stratosphere of the best museums to consider in California.
 For example, when you walk along the street to the back of the museum, you see a huge outdoor LCD screen.
 The screen shows a rotating display of clips from the historic film collection.